-When looking for a vet, check around to make sure that the veterinarian you are considered is indeed licensed to practice both in the U.S. and in your state.
+When looking for a vet, check around to make sure that the veterinarian you are considering is indeed licensed to practice both in the U.S. and in your state.
 You may also want to take some time to learn whether or not other people working at the clinic are licensed as well such as registered veterinary technicians.
 Visit your prospective vet's office and take a look around.
-If you don't see any certifications hanging on the wall in the reception area, just ask to see their licenses or call your state's board of veterinary medicine for more information.
+If you don't see any certifications hanging on the wall in the reception area, just ask to see their licenses or call your state's Board of Veterinary Medicine for more information.

 Here are the two certifications you are looking for:

 DVM (VMD) - Doctor of Veterinary Medicine - The first thing that you need to check is that your vet is qualified to practice in the U.S. When a person graduates from an American veterinary school they receive a DVM—Doctor of Veterinary Medicine degree (sometimes called a VMD degree).
 All vets practicing in the U.S. must have a DVM degree.
 A DVM degree means that the person you are considering is, in fact, a qualified veterinarian and is fully qualified to perform the duties of the profession.

 State Veterinary Licensing - In order to practice veterinary medicine, some states also require a veterinarian to pass a state-specific examination.
 These exams typically test the vet's knowledge of the state's laws and regulations governing veterinary medicine.
 In order to maintain a state veterinary license, vets must obtain continuing education and may need to renew their license on a regular basis (often every 3 years).